daniyalk26/bind-chatbot-textonly/README.md

 - **React 18** with **TypeScript** for a type-safe, component-based UI.
 - **Vite** as the build tool for a fast development experience.
 - **Tailwind CSS** for utility-first styling.
-- **WebSocket client** for real-time, bidirectional communication with the backend.

 ---